All Episodes

 I am the offspring of the movement.

-And this next bite, this is at the uh National Urban Network, uh uh Obama says that he shouldn't get black votes just because he's black.
+Obama says that he shouldn't get black votes just because he's black.

-I should not get the support of the African American community simply because I'm African American.
+I should not get the support of the African-American community simply because I'm African-American.

 I don't believe in that.

-That is not what America is.
+That is not what America thinks about.

-Well, you better change better change your attitude because Hillary certainly thinks that.
+Better change your attitude because Hillary certainly thinks that.

 I mean, that's exactly what Hillary thinks.